Employment

 ---|---|

-- *Consultations in Japanese is available on Monday through Friday at the General Labor Consultation Counter on the 1F of the Kyoto Labor Bureau.
+- Consultations in Japanese are available on Monday through Friday at the General Labor Consultation Counter on the 1F of the Kyoto Labor Bureau.

 ② Ministry of Health, Labor, and Welfare’s Telephone Consultation Service for Foreign Workers